 There is no need to apply* as you should automatically receive the bursary if you meet the eligibility criteria, providing you have completed an income assessment as part of your student finance application, and given consent to share this information.

-*You’ll need to apply for the bursary if you are studying any part-time course delivered at BU - apply now for September 2019 entry.
+*You’ll need to apply for the bursary if you are studying any part-time course.
+Apply now for September 2020 entry – part-time students only.

 Further information for EU students

-- If your household income is below £16,000, you will receive a £3,500 bursary to support your learning and living costs, that you will never have to repay.
-You’ll be awarded £1,300 in your first year, and £1,100 in your second and final years of study.
+- If your household income is below £16,000, you will receive a bursary up to £2,400 to support your learning and living costs, that you will never have to repay.
+You’ll be awarded £800 in your first year, and £800 in your second and final years of study.

 Students from the Channel Islands and Isle of Man